msoodb/Dunn/docs/source/test.rst

     - Test any Defaults found in recon phase
         - default credentials
         - default settings
-        - defaults and known files
-            1. Ensure that defaults and known files have been removed.
+        - ensure that defaults and known files have been removed.
-    - Environments
-        1. Looking for debugging code or extensions are left in the production environments.
+    - environments: Looking for debugging code or extensions are left in the production environments.
-    - Logging
-        1. Looking for any Sensitive Information
+    - Logging, Looking for any Sensitive Information
     - Test any other vulnerability found in **Web application** recon phase
 * WSTG-CONF-03: Test File Extensions Handling for Sensitive Information
     - Dirbust sensitive file extensions